miaoxw/RaspberryRouter/Wireless Router/Setup Instruction.md

 * Run the following command to install DHCP server for Raspberry Pi:

 		sudo apt-get install isc-dhcp-server
 * Edit the configuration file `/etc/dhcp/dhcpd.conf`.
-If necessary, make a backup file before modifying it.
+If necessary, make a backup before modifying it.
 All properties have clear names and functions.
 So, I won't explain them.

 		default-lease-time 43200;